Partner Extranet

 Travel Manitoba's Partner Extranet offers you, our valued industry partner, the ability to view, update and maintain your organization's profile…

-Presented to a volunteer who demonstrates service excellence and has made outstanding contributions to the tourism industry.
+Presented to a volunteer — or volunteer program — who demonstrates service excellence and has made outstanding contributions to the tourism industry.
 The nominee has devoted a significant amount of time without financial compensation and has made a long-term positive impact on visitor experience and satisfaction.

 Partner Extranet